Weatherford Public Library Gardens

 The plan called for stone edged raised beds with a drip system for each bed and decomposed granite walkways.
 Construction for the first 5 beds in Phase I was completed in October 2006 and the plants were installed.
 The beds, in keeping with the literary theme, were named: Shakespeare, Texas, Quilt, Herb and Children’s.
 Plants were labeled with common names, botanic names and a literary reference.

 In addition to the literary beds, PCMGA developed a plan for remodeling the staff entrance area to the building.
-After school students visit the area, and since “Kangaroos” or “Roos” is the mascot for Weatherford Independent School System, this garden became the Roo Garden using the Roo Blue theme for benches and accents.
+Since “Kangaroos” or “Roos” is the mascot for Weatherford Independent School System, this garden became the Roo Garden using the Roo Blue theme for plants and accents.